Scalable Spatial Stream Network (S3N) Models: Discussion

-Future work includes implementing tail-down and Euclidean covariance components, which require additional considerations.
-While covariates likely account for the majority of the Euclidean correlation and tail-up covariance captures stream correlations due to downstream flow, including these additional components would provide additional flexibility.
-For pairs of flow-unconnected points, tail-down covariance requires computing the distance from each point to their nearest common junction.
-Additionally, when both tail-up or tail-down and Euclidean covariances are included in the model, S3N models should ideally account for both the nearest neighbors with respect to Euclidean distance, $M_e(\boldsymbol{s_i})$, and those with respect to stream distance, $M_s(\boldsymbol{s_i})$.
-We can let $M(\boldsymbol{s_i}) = M_e(\boldsymbol{s_i}) \cup M_s(\boldsymbol{s_i})$.
-Initially, we could choose the $m_e$ nearest neighbors with respect to Euclidean distance and the $m_s$ nearest neighbors with respect to stream distance.
-An alternative is to choose the $m_e$ nearest neighbors with respect to Euclidean distance and all observed locations that fall within some radius $r_s$ with respect to stream distance.
+Ongoing work includes implementing tail-down and Euclidean covariance components, as these require additional considerations when used with the nearest neighbors approximation.
+Computing tail-down covariance for flow-unconnected points requires the distance from each point to their nearest common junction.
+Including both stream and Euclidean covariances in an S3N model should ideally use both the nearest neighbors with respect to Euclidean distance, $M_e(\boldsymbol{s_i})$, and those with respect to stream distance, $M_s(\boldsymbol{s_i})$.
+Let $M(\boldsymbol{s_i}) = M_e(\boldsymbol{s_i}) \cup M_s(\boldsymbol{s_i})$; one approach is to choose the $m_e$ nearest neighbors with respect to Euclidean distance and either the $m_s$ nearest neighbors with respect to stream distance or all observed locations that fall within some radius $r_s$ with respect to stream distance.
+While covariates likely account for most Euclidean correlation and tail-up covariance captures stream correlations due to downstream flow, including tail-down and Euclidean covariance would provide additional flexibility.

 Another direction for future work is to extend S3Ns to non-Gaussian distributions such as binomial, Poisson, zero-inflated Poisson, and negative binomial.
 This would better adapt S3Ns for modeling ecological count data.
 The adaptation of scalable spatial processes to generalized linear models is very recent.
 To our knowledge, \cite{Finley2022_spNNGP} developed the first and only NNGP application to use a non-Gaussian distribution, specifically the binomial distribution.
 Fixed-rank kriging, another approach to scalable spatial processes, only became adapted for non-Gaussian distributions in 2024 \citep{Sainsbury2024_FRK}.